 Updated Food Recall Warning - Red, yellow, white, and sweet yellow onions grown by Thomson International Inc. and imported from the USA recalled due to Salmonella

 OTTAWA, ON, Aug.
-1, 2020 /CNW/ - The food recall warning issued on July 30, 2020 has been updated to include additional distribution and product information.
+7, 2020 /CNW/ - The food recall warning issued on August 1, 2020 has been updated to include additional distribution information.
 This additional information was identified during the Canadian Food Inspection Agency's (CFIA) food safety investigation.

 Industry is recalling red, yellow, white, and sweet yellow onions grown by Thomson International Inc., Bakersfield, California, and imported from the USA from the marketplace due to possible Salmonella contamination.
 Consumers should not consume the recalled products described below or foods containing these raw onions.
 Retailers, distributors, manufacturers, and food service establishments such as hotels, restaurants, cafeterias, hospitals, and nursing homes should not serve, use, or sell the recalled products described below.